 In the age of online shopping, unboxing videos are a great way for potential customers to have a “direct” experience with the product they’re considering buying.
 The whole experience is a big factor in the way customers will perceive the product, and thus becomes a major influence on whether or not they decide to purchase the item or not.

-Also, as opposed to traditional advertising, unboxing is largely more unbiased, true, and honest — it’s the epitome of WYSIWYG (what you see is what you get), which particularly resonates with millennial audiences.
+Also, as opposed to traditional advertising, unboxing is largely more unbiased, true, and honest.
+It’s the epitome of WYSIWYG (what you see is what you get), which particularly resonates with millennial audiences.
 Oftentimes, having an amazing unboxing experience will cause your influencers, whether paid or organic, to naturally share that experience with their followers and friends without you having to explicitly tell them what to do.

 While unboxing videos won’t fit every marketing strategy, such as those for companies that sell products and services that don’t have much physical packaging, we can all take a page out of the unboxing book and find ways to deliver a more genuine experience of using a product akin to unboxing, such as using live testimonials.

 At times in the digital world, not only are brands farther away from customers, customers are also much more detached from brands.
 Using unique packaging is a creative way to strengthen your customers’ perception of your brand and extend their experience with you beyond checkout and into their personal lives.
 And it can be a great tool to standing out in the cutthroat retail industry.